Last Updated on June 29, 2019 by Katty

 - Bolsena also host a similar Flower Carpets Pageant in June.

 Lazio has recently gained world recognition with their Italian football team the Società Sportiva Lazio which was founded in 1900.
 In 2004 Claudio Lotito became the president of the series A team.
-The current manager is Giuseppe Papadopulo.
 Their uniform colors are sky blue and white, their mascot is the eagle, and they train in the Centro Sportivo de Formello.
 Italian football (or soccer) draws many fans, and unlike crowd goers at American soccer games, Italian soccer fans are prone to violent uprisings in support of their teams.
 Usually, no one is injured in these altercations, but the conduct would surprise most U.S. tourists.

 To truly enjoy a visit to Lazio it is important to visit some of the smaller, outlying towns.
 Many are not only exceptionally beautiful against their rustic mountains settings, but are home to many medieval ruins as well.
 Also travelers should visit smaller churches as well as large cathedrals for their amazing architecture.
 Before returning home remember to shop at one of the many street markets for the perfect souvenir.